Fan Guide : Best Time to Visit Tokyo Disney Resort Japan

 Japanese Holiday Crowds in Spring

-• Golden Week (April 29 – May 5)
+Golden Week (April 29 – May 5)

-After Golden Week, the park stays steadily busy — the weather is simply too good — but it’s far more manageable compared to that holiday week.
-Overall, spring remains one of the best seasons to visit, thanks to perfect weather, full parade schedules, and a bright, cheerful atmosphere throughout the park 🌸✨
+Overall, spring remains one of the best seasons to visit Tokyo Disneyland, thanks to comfortable weather, vibrant seasonal scenery, and a bright, cheerful atmosphere throughout the park. 🌸✨

 Summer: July – September